eclipse-threadx/getting-started/MXChip/AZ3166/readme.md

 If you prefer to run Azure CLI locally:

 1. If you already have Azure CLI installed locally, run `az --version` to check the version.
 This tutorial requires Azure CLI 2.10.1 or later.
 1. To install or upgrade, see [Install Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest).
-If you install Azure CLI locally, you can run CLI commands in the GCC Command Prompt, Git Bash for Windows, or Powershell.
+If you install Azure CLI locally, you can run CLI commands in the GCC Command Prompt, Git Bash for Windows, or PowerShell.

 If you prefer to run Azure CLI in the browser-based Azure Cloud Shell:

 1. Use your Azure account credentials to sign into the Azure Cloud shell at https://shell.azure.com/.
     > Note: If this is the first time you've used the Cloud Shell, it prompts you to create storage, which is required to use the Cloud Shell.
 Select a subscription to create a storage account and Microsoft Azure Files share.
-1. Select Bash or Powershell as your preferred CLI environment in the **Select environment** dropdown.
+1. Select Bash or PowerShell as your preferred CLI environment in the **Select environment** dropdown.
 If you plan to use Azure Cloud Shell, keep your browser open to run the Azure CLI commands in this tutorial.

     ![Select CLI environment](media/cloud-shell-environment.png)